 - Promote the stand-down.
 Make it interesting to employees.
 Some employers find that serving snacks increases participation.

 - Hold your stand-down.
 Be positive and interactive.
 Let employees talk about their experiences and encourage them to make suggestions.

 - Follow up.
 If you learn something that could improve your fall prevention program, consider making changes.

 Keep your workers safe

 Many workers are at risk of falling from great heights every year, and many more go to work wondering if they will leave safely.
 The best way to prevent disaster is to be prepared.
-Having safety plans and proper safety equipment can make all the difference in an employee’s life.
+Having safety plans, proper safety equipment and required fall safety signs can make all the difference in an employee’s life.